mihirchronicles/mihirchronicles.github.io/content/bookshelf/beyond-the-prototype.md

 ## III.
 Quotes

 - A prototype is just a quick simulation of the real thing that you create to uncover deeper insights and expose the riskiest assumptions about your idea.
-- A lot of organizations have barriers towards new visions, products, or directions—whether explicitly or unintentionally.
+- A lot of organizations have barriers towards new visions, products, or directions-whether explicitly or unintentionally.
 - No matter where you ended, it’s all good.
-That’s the point of a sprint—deep and directional insights in five days instead of diving into months of development and then finding out when it’s too late to make a change.
+That’s the point of a sprint-deep and directional insights in five days instead of diving into months of development and then finding out when it’s too late to make a change.
 - I think if you start well, you finish well, and if you start poorly, you finish poorly.
 - There are innovators whose success is the learning, not the dollars.
-Those innovators will come up with the thing that works because eventually there will be that intersection—the learning will lead to something that works in the market, and then it’ll take off.
+Those innovators will come up with the thing that works because eventually there will be that intersection-the learning will lead to something that works in the market, and then it’ll take off.
 - It’s not so important to have the right degree, to have the right set of experiences.
 It’s more important to have the right mindset and to have the willingness to go and do stuff that is uncomfortable or may seem like it might be beneath your station.
 - Vulnerability is another attitude to cultivate in your corporate culture.
 - One way to make sure you build a culture that leans into failure (aka “learning”) is to communicate your stumbles, as well as your successes.